TemporalAgent7/temporalagent7.github.io/_wiki/about.md

 ## Contact

 The easiest way to get in touch is by opening issues on [GitHub](https://github.com/TemporalAgent7/temporalagent7.github.io/issues).
-You can also join the [development Discord](https://discord.gg/3kaPMDz7Rf).
+You can also ping TemporalAgent7 on the [Official Game Discord](https://discord.gg/SzkVaFJCa5).

 ## Licensing